daveism/560-prez/4th.md

 [Previous page](3rd.md) | [Next page](5th.md)
 ## Max wind speed overtime
-I have added a bunch of extra data to the datasets.
-Data such as max wind speed and minimum pressure for each storm
+I append the data with several calculated columns.
+For example max wind speed, minimum pressure, and max saffir simpson category for each storm.

 Enter this and take a look at the storm summary data.
 ```